2-Selmer Parity for Hyperelliptic Curves in Quadratic Extensions: Global conjectures imply instances of Conjecture 1.7

-multiply to $w(J/L)$ and $\text{rk}_2(J/L)$ respectively and hence agree under the assumption that the $2$-parity conjecture holds over $L$.
-On the other hand, by \Cref{kramer-tunnell for good reduction in odd residue char} the contributions to each product from a single place $v$ agree save possible at $v=v_0$ (if a place $v$ splits in $L/K$ then each of the contributions from $v$ are trivial).
-Thus the contributions from $v=v_0$ must agree too. \end{proof}
+On the other hand, by \Cref{kramer-tunnell for good reduction in odd residue char} and our assumptions on $F/K$, the individual contributions to these products at a place $v$ agree, save possibly at $v=v_0$.
+Thus the contributions at $v=v_0$ must agree also. \end{proof}